mapninja/Earthsys144/week01/01_TURN_IN_introducing_google_earth_engine_with_coordinates_and_pixels.md

-# Lab 01: Coordinates & Geometries with Google Earth Engine
+# Lab 01: Coordinates & Geometries with Google Earth Engine (DRAFT)

 > **Turn-in for grading:** This lab includes material that must be turned in for grading.
 Complete the required deliverables and submit them as instructed by the course.